turbot/steampipe-plugin-slack/docs/index.md

 2. Create a new app for your workspace, e.g. `Steampipe CLI` and click on it.
 3. Under "Basic Information", click on "Add features & functionality" to expand this section.
 4. Choose "Permissions" and go to the "Scopes" section.
 5. Add scopes under "User Token Scopes".
-This means that the Slack App is acting on your behalf. </br> **_Refer the Permissions and Scopes section to determine the scope required for each table._
+This means that the Slack App is acting on your behalf. </br> **_Refer to the Permissions and Scopes section to determine the scope required for each table._
 6. Reinstall your app.
 7. Get the user OAuth token.
 The user OAuth token can be found under "OAuth & Permissions".
 The OAuth token will look something like: `xoxp-2556146250-EXAMPLE-1646968370949-df954218b5da5b8614c85cc454136b27`.